 If you are age 50 or above, you can contribute up to an additional $6,000 per year as a catch-up contribution.

 These contribution numbers can decrease if your income is higher, just like with IRA contribution rules.

 Again, a trusted investment specialist can help you decide how much to contribute to your employer’s 401k plan.

 403B (Section 403B of the Internal Revenue Code)

-Fine Print: Please keep in mind that these are solely my views and that I would recommend that anyone interested in investing should do their own research and make an educated decision based off of that research.
+Fine Print: Please keep in mind that these are solely my views.
+I would recommend that anyone interested in investing should do their own research.
+Then make an educated decision based off of that research.